 - Korean Conflict: June 27, 1950 – January 31, 1955, inclusive.

 - Vietnam Era: The period beginning on February 28, 1961, and ending on May 7, 1975, inclusive, in the case of a veteran who served in the Republic of Vietnam during that period.
 The period beginning on August 5, 1964, and ending on May 7, 1975, inclusive, in all other cases.

 - Persian Gulf War: August 2, 1990, through date to be prescribed by Presidential proclamation or law.

 How We Can Work for You

-We will conduct an official, complete, long-term care consultation & assessment Interview to determine your eligibility and how we can help.
+We will conduct an official, complete, long-term care consultation & assessment interview to determine your eligibility and how we can help.
 We’ll work alongside you to discern the level of care you need and ensure you or your loved one meets all VA requirements.
 If you are a veteran, we are here to help you.
 We want to help ease your financial burden and provide the assistance you deserve for your service.
-Contact us today to see if you, or your loved one, qualify for the Aid & Attendance Benefit by scheduling your free assessment.
+For more on the Senior Veterans Assistance Program contact our North Shore team to see if you, or your loved one, qualify for the Aid & Attendance Benefit by scheduling your free assessment.